Last Updated on by Mitch Rezman

 The reality is that organic farmers for the most part use more pesticides than non-organic farmers.

 If an organic farm is anywhere near a large city, rainwater helping the plants grow is laced with all the pollutants in the air from the city.

-Studies done by universities in Boston, Kansas City and L.A. sited dangerously high levels of lead that had leached into the soil of these 3 city all serving urban organic farmers.
+Studies done by universities in Boston, Kansas City, and L.A. sited dangerously high levels of lead that had leached into the soil of these 3 cities all serving urban organic farmers.

 We’ll let you draw your own conclusions.